 - 9.1.
 The Council has a long-established process in place to identify the principal risks that may influence or impact on the delivery of services.
 The process requires judgements to be made on the likelihood and impact of a potential risk and enables the Council to develop and implement appropriate controls to manage or mitigate these risks to reduce the impact on the Council.
 The Council maintains a Corporate Risk Register which is updated at least annually and reviewed during the year by officers and the Finance & Audit Committee, which is charged with maintaining an overview of the Council's risk and governance framework. - 9.2.
-The next table sets out the identified key risks to the achievement of the Council's strategic priorities in 2022/23 as set out in the approved Corporate Risk Register for the year
+The next table sets out the identified key risks to the achievement of the Council's strategic priorities in 2023/24 as set out in the approved Corporate Risk Register for the year

-Key risks to the achievement of the Council's strategic priorities in 2022/23 Risk Triggers Inherent Risk Score Residual Risk Score Target Risk Score Ongoing financial viability of the Council Financial Challenges due to changes in government legislation and posed by the COVID-19 Pandemic, leading to increased financial pressure on the budget.
-Single year finance settlement for 2022/23 leaving uncertainty in funding for future years.
-Central Government Finance reforms put on hold (fair funding review, business rates retention and future of new homes bonus).
-20 12 9 Changes in national priorities and legislative change Changes in national priorities including National Significant Infrastructure Projects (NSIP).
-Local priority changes of partners.
+Key risks to the achievement of the Council's strategic priorities in 2023/24 Risk Triggers Inherent Risk Score Residual Risk Score Target Risk Score Ongoing financial viability of the Council Financial Challenges due to significant increases in costs and inflation and reduced income leading to intensified financial pressure on the budget.
+Increase in costs of Temporary Accommodations and Homelessness.
+Uncertainty as to how local government will be funded in future years.
+Central Government Finance reforms have been put on hold (fair funding review, business rates retention and future of new homes bonus).
+Delays in court / legal proceedings leading to delays in recovery of owed amounts.
+20 16 12 Changes in national priorities and legislative change Changes in national priorities including National Significant Infrastructure Projects (NSIP).
 Changes in legislation / statutory duties imposed by Central Government.
-20 15 12 Organisational capacity/resilience External opportunities of agile and home working make it difficult to recruit staff, especially those in specialist roles.
+20 15 12 Organisational capacity / resilience External opportunities of agile and home working make it difficult to recruit staff, especially those in specialist roles.
 Overstretched resources resulting with reduced staff motivation, low morale and increased sickness and stress levels.
-Staff (especially office based) experiencing difficulties in adapting to remote working.
-20 12 9
+Issues with Recruitment and Retention 20 12 9